jrd3n/SD_Logger/README.md

 ## Welcome to the GitHub page for Arduino SD Data logger

 So far i have completed the calibration read.
 This looks at the SD card for a calibraion file.
-The calibration file has the polynomial variables in. if the calibration file is not avalible, one is created ready for the user to change the information.
+The calibration file has the polynomial variables in. if the calibration file is not avalible, one is created with an example, ready for the user to change the information.